Philadelphia police turn on 'Good Night Lights' at Shriners Hospitals for Children

-PHILADELPHIA (WPVI) -- What a special event it was outside of Shriners Hospitals for Children in North Philadelphia on Wednesday night.
+PHILADELPHIA (WPVI) -- It was a special sight outside of Shriners Hospitals for Children in North Philadelphia on Wednesday night.

-The Philadelphia Police Department and the FOP turned on what they called "Good Night Lights for the young patients inside.
+The Philadelphia Police Department and the Fraternal Order of Police parked their vehicles outside the hospital and turned on their lights for the young patients inside to see as part of the "Good Night Lights" program.

+The Philadelphia Police helicopter Tac Air also flew by shining its light.

+The children were given flashlights to wave back at the officers from their windows.

 "Good Night Lights" is part of a nationwide effort to brighten the future of injured and ill children in hospitals throughout the country.